 3. While holding the shoulder and lap belt portions together, route the tongue through the child seat according to the child seat manufacturer's instructions.
 Be sure the belt webbing is not twisted.

-4. Insert the belt tongue into the proper buckle (the buckle closest to the direction the tongue is coming from) for that seating position until you hear a snap and feel the latch engage.
+from) for that seating position until you hear a snap and feel the latch engage.
 Make sure the tongue is latched securely by pulling on it.